Have you ever imagined what it would be like to earn money

 doing something you love, like making beaded jewelry?
 A home based jewelry

-business is a great way to bring in extra income, and you don't even need to
+is a great way to bring in extra income, and you don't even need to

 own a gallery or a shop to sell your handmade jewelry.